![[GoMLX Mascot]](gomlx_gopher2.jpg)

 %%

-TrainMain()
+err := TrainMain()

-Training data (inputs, labels): ((Float64)[10000 3], (Float64)[10000 1])
+Training data (inputs, labels): ((Float64)[10000, 3], (Float64)[10000, 1])

 Note:

-• Hyperparameters are set on the context.
+model.Store.
 Layers and optimizers can define their own hyperparemeters independently.
-Context uses a scoping mechanism (like directories), and hyperparameters can take specialized values under specific scopes -- e.g.: doing ctx.In("dense_5").SetParam(regularizers.ParamL2, 0.1) would set L2 regularization only for the layer dense_5 of the model to 0.1.
+Hyperparameters can be set and read using amodel.Scope(like a current directory) within themodel.Store, and they can take specialized values under specific scopes -- e.g.: doingscope.In("dense_5").SetParam(regularizer.ParamL2, 0.1)would set L2 regularization only for the layerdense_5of the model to0.1.- The

-• The trainer constructor also takes as input arbitrary metrics (for training and evaluation).
+trainerconstructor also takes as input arbitrary metrics (for training and evaluation).
 The metric of the loss of the last batch, and a moving average of the loss are always included automatically.
-There are many others, that can be means or moving averages, etc.
+There are many others, that can be means or moving averages, etc.- The 'Loop' object is very flexible.
+One can attach any functionality (hooks) to be executed during training with

-• The most common such functionality is the commandline.AttachProgressBar.
-There is also a plotting of any arbitrary metric or any arbitrary Node in the computation graph.
+commandline.AttachProgressBar.
+There is also a plotting of any arbitrary metric or any arbitraryNodein the computation graph.Loop.RunSteps()returns also the final metrics from the training, usually printed out.

 Training and Plotting¶